Replacing Frank Woolworth in 1919

 So it was that just a few days short of his sixty-eighth birthday he passed away on Tuesday 8 April 1919.
 He had worked a full day on the previous Friday, but had complained of a cold as he left for his weekend retreat.
-He had also been suffering with toothache and (after the loss of his mentor William Moore) had been unwilling to accept treatment.
+He had also been suffering with toothache and (after the loss of his mentor William Moore) had been unwilling to go to the dentist.

 He left an impressive legacy: